lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **TheBlade** _(02-Jul-18 06:35 PM)_

-@Magic8Ball are the cameras Jim Planted in the ship working?
+@Magic8Ball Are the cameras Jim planted in the ship working?

 **Magic8Ball** _(02-Jul-18 06:35 PM)_